It is frustrating to have to continue to shut down your zero-turn to install the mower deck belt after it keeps coming off the pulleys.

 If you find your blade is secure to the cutter housing, but there is vertical movement, remove the blade and disassemble the spindle housing assembly (also known as cutter housing).

 Chances are highly likely you have a bad bearing in the housing that must be replaced.
 Inspect the spindle for damage.

 Replace the bad parts and reinstall.
 You can purchase the complete spindle assembly.
 You may also be able to get parts to rebuild the spindle housings on some models.

-4. Bad Pulley Bearing on a Spartan Zero Turn
+4. Bad Pulley Bearing

 A bad bearing in a deck pulley can cause the belt to slip off of the pulley.
 This is because the pulley is designed to sit flat and parallel to the deck.

 A pulley with a bad bearing will result in a pulley developing a wobble so it no longer is securely attached.
 It may now sit angled to the deck which increases the possibility the belt will slip off the pulley from the vibration from a bad bearing.

 Check each pulley by slowly spinning the pulley by hand.
 When you feel resistance, feel a wobble, or hear a noise coming from the bearing, the bearing is bad.
 The pulley must be replaced.

 Your Spartan has a tensioner bracket and spring on the mower deck to keep proper tension on the deck belt so it doesn’t come off the pulleys and fall off your deck.

 - Too much tension on the mower deck belt can cause damage to your deck components.